2409xoc/node/blog/rewrite.md

 Essentially, building the static site requires much of the same process (just with generated html).
 The steps required are (for a fresh build):
 1. create build directory (/build/)
-2. copy the /public/ folder to /build/ (containing srcs: css and assets)
+2. copy the /public/ folder to /build/ (containing src's: css and assets)
-3. read a list of subpages, and build their directories within /build/ recursively
+3. read a list of sub-pages, and build their directories within /build/ recursively
-4. read index page for each subpage (found in views) and generate html from its ejs template
+4. read index page for each sub-page (found in views) and generate html from its ejs template
 5. for blog posts:
     1. read each blog markdown file (found in /blog/)
     2. find ejs layout page (usually /views/blog.html)